ente-io/ente/migration-guides/authy.md

 And that's it!
 You have now successfully migrated from Authy to ente Authenticator.

-Just one more thing before I finish the guide: Now that your secrets are safely stored, I recommend you delete the unencrypted JSON and TXT files that were made during the migration process for security.
+Just one more thing: Now that your secrets are safely stored, I recommend you delete the unencrypted JSON and TXT files that were made during the migration process for security.